Tunneling of the hard-core model on finite triangular lattices: Energy landscape analysis

-In the rest of the paper, we adopt the following coloring conventions for displaying a hard-core configuration $\s \in \cX$: We put a node in site $v\in \L$ if it is occupied, \ie $\s(v)=1$, and we color it gray, black, or white depending on whether the site $v$ belongs to $\AA$, $\BB$, $\CC$ respectively; if instead a site $v\in \L$ is vacant, \ie $\s(v)=0$, we do not display any node there.
-Figure~\ref{fig:example} displays a hard-core configuration using this color convention.
+We adopt the following coloring convention for displaying a hard-core configuration $\s \in \cX$: We put a node in site $v\in V$ if it is occupied, \ie $\s(v)=1$, and we color it gray, black, or white depending on whether the site $v$ belongs to $\AA$, $\BB$, $\CC$ respectively; if a site $v\in V$ is unoccupied, \ie $\s(v)=0$, we do not display any node there.

-There is an equivalent way to represent hard-core configurations.
-First notice that each \textit{triangle} (\eg each triangular face of the graph $\L$) can have at most one occupied particle in its three vertices, being a clique.
-We adopt the following coloring convention for triangles: If a triangle has a particle in one of its three vertices, we color it gray, black or with a dashed pattern, depending on whether such particle belongs to $\AA$, $\BB$ or $\CC$, respectively.
-Instead, we leave a triangle blank if none of its three vertices is occupied by a particle.
-Figure~\ref{fig:examplehexagon} displays the coloring corresponding to the hard-core configuration of Figure~\ref{fig:example}.
-Hence, placing particles with hard-core constraints on a triangular grid corresponds to placing hexagons on the same lattice without overlaps.
+There is an equivalent way to represent hard-core configurations on $\L$.
+Consider the $12 K L$ triangular faces of the graph $\L$, to which we will simply refer as \textit{triangles}.
+Each triangle can have at most one occupied site in its three vertices (them being a clique of the graph $\L$); if this is the case, then we refer to it as \textit{blocked triangle} and color it as gray, black, or with a dotted pattern, depending on whether such particle belongs to $\AA$, $\BB$ or $\CC$, respectively.
+Otherwise, if none of its three vertices is occupied by a particle, we call a triangle \textit{free} and leave it blank.
+In the rest of the paper, we will use a ``mixed'' representation for hard-core configurations on $\L$, displaying both the occupied sites and the corresponding blocked triangles with the aforementioned coloring schemes, see~Figure~\ref{fig:example_new} for an example.

+Since each site is the vertex of six triangles on $\L$, placing particles with hard-core constraints on a triangular grid corresponds to placing hexagons without overlaps on the same lattice.
 This is the reason why the hard-core model on the triangular lattice is often called \textit{hard-hexagon model} in the statistical physics literature.

-Note that our coloring scheme implies that hexagons of different colors cannot share an edge.
+\begin{rem} A key observation is that blocked triangles sharing an edge must be of the same color.
+Indeed, as illustrated in Figure~\ref{fig:sharingedges}, if a particle resides in one of the two endpoints of that edge, they trivially are of the same color by construction.
+Otherwise, there must be a particle in each of the two vertices that are not shared by the two triangles (as they are both assumed to be blocked).
+It is easy to check that these two vertices always belong to the same partition (cf.~Figure~\ref{fig:sharingedges}), yielding the same coloring for the two triangles under consideration. \end{rem}

-\FloatBarrier Given two configurations $\s,\s' \in \cX$ and a subset of sites $W \subseteq \L$, we write
+\FloatBarrier Given two configurations $\s,\s' \in \cX$ and a subset of sites $W \subseteq V$, we write